 To meet the privacy requirements, our system mainly consists of three components: local data owner (\textit{DO}), cloud server for global training and evaluation (\textit{Evaluator}), and cryptographic service provider (\textit{CSP}), as shown in Fig. \ref{fig:arch}.

-\textit{DO} is the owner of the local data, and we use ${DO}_l$ to denote the $l$-th local data owner $(l=1 \cdots N)$.
+\textit{DO} is the owner of the local data, and we use ${DO}_l$ to denote the $l$-th local data owner $(l=1 \cdots M)$.
 It is responsible for ${DO}_l$ to load and pre-process data from the local database (${DB}_l$).
-To prevent the information leakage, ${DO}_l$ encrypts the local intermediate data with the public key obtained from the \textit{CSP}, and sends them to the \textit{Evaluator} for gloabal training.
+To prevent information leakage, ${DO}_l$ encrypts the some intermediate quantities with the public key obtained from the \textit{CSP}, and sends them to the \textit{Evaluator} for global training.

-\textit{CSP} is a cryptographic service provider who performs the key and the random number generation algorithms at system startup.
+\textit{CSP} is a cryptographic service provider that generates the key and the random number at system startup.
 As shown in Fig. \ref{fig:arch}, the \textit{CSP} keeps the generated private keys and distributes the public keys or random numbers to the \textit{Evaluator} and each \textit{DO}.
-During the aggregation and evaluation phase, it is responsive for decrypting the encrypted data and also do some auxiliary computation operations.
+During the aggregation and evaluation phase, it is responsive for the \textit{CSP} to decrypt ciphertext and do some auxiliary computation operations.

-\textit{Evaluator} is the cloud server for global training based on all local encrypted data.
-To perform the coordinate decent algorithm on these encrypted data, \textit{Evaluator} needs to combine the \textit{CSP} to collaboratively finish the training process.
+\textit{Evaluator} is the cloud server for global training based on all encrypted intermediate quantities.
+To perform the coordinate descent algorithm on them, \textit{Evaluator} combines the \textit{CSP} to finish the training process collaboratively.